x1001000/sed-yamnet-jetson-nano/README.md

 `git clone https://github.com/x1001000/sed-yamnet-jetson-nano`
 3. Run the script
 `bash sed-yamnet-jetson-nano/install-deps.sh`
-4. Reboot Jetson Nano
-5. Repeat 3 and 4
+4. Repeat if there was an ERROR

 ## Run Inference
 1. SSH in Jetson Nano